 Film screening accompanying the exhibitiobn "Strike" (English subtitles)

-Zachęta / multimedia room (entrance from Burschego street)
+Zachęta / cinema room (entrance from Burschego street)

 free entry, free tickets can be picked up starting at 5.30 pm